 Optimizing Your Transfer Pricing Arrangement

-Who pays the tax, and where, on international business transactions can mean millions of dollars to countries and businesses.
-By taking control of the sometimes complicated transfer pricing process, mid-sized businesses can save thousands of dollars in taxes and better manage the risk of running afoul of tax authorities.
+Who pays the tax, and where, on international and domestic business transactions can mean millions of dollars to countries, states, and businesses.
+By taking control of the sometimes complicated transfer pricing process, mid-sized businesses can save thousands of dollars in taxes, better manage their global effective tax rate, and curb the risk of running afoul of tax authorities.

 How Transfer Pricing Arrangements Work

-Virtually all countries now have and enforce transfer pricing laws.
+With the implementation of the 2015 BEPS action items created by the OECD, virtually all countries now have and enforce transfer pricing laws and documentation requirements.
 The basic rule of thumb is that transfer pricing of inter-company transactions should be at “arm’s length,” or within a range that would be charged if the companies were independent of each other.
 But how you establish that arm’s length relationship can have a huge effect on your tax bill — particularly if the tax burden in one country is significantly less than the burden in another.